ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 18. REMOVED Thornsong Bow.
 19. REMOVED Cursed Weapons.
 20. Moved "Torches Cast Shadows" and "Spells Cast Shadows" back to optional (default off).
+21. ADDED Path of Undeath and Path of the Righteous.
+I've been interested in PoU for a while, but it always struck me as an unbalanced change to the game until/unless there was some kind of complimentary and opposite good option.
+Well now there is!
+PoU is mostly a puzzle/personal change mod, whereas PotR is an item upgrade progression mod, both serving effectively as new unmarked quests for completionists.
+22. REMOVED Necromancy of Thay Rebalance.
+Path of Undeath has its own use for/changes to/repurposing of the Thayan diary, so the rebalance is no longer necessary.
+23. ADDED (for testing purposes) "Immersive AI Mod Patch 8 updated" to see how it plays with game performance, Goon's mods, and other changes in Listo.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serior errors).